 - Navigate stressors on and off campus

-- Personal Growth and professional development
+- Personal growth and professional development

-- Navigate and get acclimated to campus life
+- Navigate and acclimate to campus life

-- Increase productive study skills
+- Increase productive study skills and time management

 - Leadership training